-In the Arapaho National Forest you will surely enjoy this scenic hike beginning from the Junco Lake Parking Lot and Trailhead.
+In the Arapaho National Forest you will surely enjoy Columbine Lake Trail which is a scenic hike beginning from the Junco Lake Parking Lot and Trailhead.

 The Columbine Lake Trail takes you through a beautiful area of the Indian Peaks Wilderness through varying terrain.
 The trail is well-maintained and lightly-traveled and takes you on a gradual uphill climb to the lake.
 Some areas are flat and easy while other parts of the trail require you to climb over hills and rocks.
 At 1.8 miles on the Caribou Pass Trail, take the right fork towards Columbine Lake.